operator-framework/java-operator-plugins/docs/tutorial.md

 ### reconcile

 In this section we will focus on implementing the `reconcile` method.
-In the `MemcachedController.java` you will see a `// TODO: fill in logic` comment.
+In the `MemcachedReconciler.java` you will see a `// TODO: fill in logic` comment.
 At this line we will first add code to get the Deployment.

 ```